to miscellaneous portal to portal for urban development to top of this page

 This really is the E45 in northern Norway.

 On the other hand, a limited-access road, known by various terms worldwide, including limited-access highway, dual-carriageway, expressway, partially controlled access highway, even the odd-ball turnpike (!) is a highway or arterial road for high-speed traffic, and is generally termed freeway (US) or motorway (Brit).
-(As noted, it is marked in green on the map.)
-It has limited or no access to adjacent property, some degree of separation of opposing traffic flow, use of grade-separated interchanges (that is, to exit you go out, up and over), prohibition of some modes of transport such as bicycles or horses (and pedestrians!), very few or no intersecting cross-streets and they may charge a toll.
+(As noted, it is marked in green on the map, above) It has limited or no access to adjacent property, some degree of separation of opposing traffic flow, use of grade-separated interchanges (that is, to exit you go out, up and over), prohibition of some modes of transport such as bicycles or horses (and pedestrians!), very few or no intersecting cross-streets and they may charge a toll.
 They may offer restaurants and other amenities along the way, including garages for mechanical repairs and even places to park your camper, bus or whatever "live-in" vehicle you have where you can spend the night.
 The A3, the autostrada is really the A3 only between Naples and Salerno.
 The official European designation is the E45 and is officially a single road from the very top of Norway (image) all the way to Reggio Calabria and over to Sicily to finish at Catania, Siracuse and Gela.
 It, too, started in 1929; the stretch from Naples to Salerno was the first autostrada in Italy.
-These autostrade are sort of self-sufficient, self-sustaing entities unto themselves.
+These autostrade are sort of self-sufficient, self-sustaining entities unto themselves.
 I imagine you could take your whole vacation on one of them without ever getting off, just cruising up one side and down the other, over and over, like the Flying Duchman sailing under a curse.
+Forever.